Firefly Car Rental

 Firefly Car Rental is a low cost American car rental brand owned by The Hertz Corporation.
 Hertz developed the new brand to replace Advantage Rent a Car which had to be sold following the acquisition of Dollar Thrifty Automotive Group.

+History

 It first opened in March 2013 with branches in Europe, with American branches following in September 2013.
 In August 2014 Firefly opened its first location in the Middle-East serving Dubai Airport in the UAE and in September 2014 opened its first locations in Australia.
 As of January 2015 it has over 100 locations in 13 countries.